 My perception of life in Jackson Village was vastly different than my mostly white neighborhood in the north.
 While we attended a Pentecostal Black church and half of my parents’ siblings lived in the same city as us, I still operated out of a space that seemed unheard of in my father’s hometown.
 In Plantersville, my dark completion wasn’t an oddity.
 I wasn’t cute for a “dark-skinned” girl.
 I was beautiful because of, not in spite of, the deep rich melanin-filled completion that adorned my skin and the skin of my family.
 In Plantersville, we were the norm.
 We set the standard rather than function as an aberration of mainstream society.
 Nevertheless, it wasn’t until my 20s, and now more purposefully my 40s, that I grew to understand my family’s direct connection to the beautiful Gullah Geechee cultural experience and its impact more broadly.
 Although there may not be an appointed family griot or storyteller to pass on my family’s oral history, throughout this process, I found that many voices contribute to a collective understanding of my family’s identity.
 Moreover, even when we are unaware, the implicit or latent implications of our history are carried on in our lived experiences.

 Over the last few years, I’ve grappled with how to unpack the enormous significance of a healthy father-daughter relationship.
 Research supports that young women with supportive fathers are more likely to excel and have a greater number of protective factors.
 My first attempt to highlight this position was in my Huffington Post blog.
 In it, I allowed the reader to catch a glimpse of my relationship with my father.
 A few years later, I delivered a TEDx Talk that expanded upon the foundation established with the blog.
 Now, I am writing a book.
 What you’ve just read is a small part of the introduction (working draft) of my family history.
-I invite you on come along on this journey as I continue to expand on Wednesdays with Willie.
+I invite you on come along on this journey as I continue to expand.
 More to come!